 Bonus Tip: Free Flow Frozen Food Storage

 Occasionally, if I’m running low and/or we have bones that I don’t want to freeze for future dog bone broth, I might make a batch of basic stock.
 It will still be infused with flavour and some nutrients, but not the full jelly goodness of a true rich bone broth.

 If you aren’t into the idea of simmering meat or bone, dog-safe vegetables and/or herbs can be used to make a broth.
 You can also substitute a different dog-friendly liquid in a recipe instead.
 When I use broth (or the option of broth) in treats, it’s there to add the yummy scent and flavour of meat to the treat, but there are plenty of other non-meat scents and flavours that my dogs enjoy.

 Colour, Scent, and Flavour

 The type of meat (or other ingredients) will determine the flavour, scent, and colour of the final broth.
-Fish, chicken, and turkey tend to be light while beef and lamb tend to be darker.
-If you include prep like broiling or grilling (common for bone broths) it will also darken the finished broth.
+Fish, chicken, and turkey tend to be light.
+Beef and lamb tend to be darker.
+If you include prep like broiling or grilling (common for bone broths), it will also darken the finished broth.
 Add-ins like veggies or herbs can also alter the flavour or scent.
-The dogs care about scent and flavour, not looks.
+The dogs care most about scent and flavour, not looks.
 Colour isn’t an important factor with stock for making dog treats, unless you are aiming for a certain look of tint in a coloured dog treat.
 Light bases usually work better for tinting.